French Assurance Vie (French Life Insurance investment policies)

 Most investments build up entirely tax-free inside the Assurance Vie wrapper.

-Interest earned on the guaranteed Euro Fund is subject to social taxes at source (at the rate of 15.5%).
+Interest earned on the guaranteed Euro Fund is subject to social taxes at source (at the rate of 17.2% as from 2018).
 Stockmarket funds (UC) held inside an Assurance Vie are NOT subject to this immediate social tax.

 Each time a withdrawal is made, the growth of the overall wrapper is measured.